Potato cyst nematode

-- presence of cysts (approx. 0.5mm diameter, figure 4) on the surface of potato roots at the time of flowering.
+- presence of cysts (approximately 0.5mm diameter) on the surface of potato roots at the time of flowering (Figure 4).

 PCN primarily spread via the transfer of infested soil that is adhered to plants and other objects.

 - agricultural equipment and bins used in the cultivation of potatoes

 Minimising the risk of PCN

 To minimise the risk of introducing PCN to your property, ensure all machinery, equipment, and bins arrive on your property cleaned free of visible soil.
 Planting PCN tested and certified seed potatoes will also reduce the risk of PCN being introduced.

 To prevent the increase of PCN populations on your property, ensure resistant crops are planted and other management methods such as longer crop rotations, chemical control, and effective surveillance are utilised.